ethereum/ethereum-org-website/public/content/staking/pools/index.md

 <StakingProductsCardGrid category="pools" />

 Please note the importance of choosing a service that takes [client diversity](/developers/docs/nodes-and-clients/client-diversity/) seriously, as it improves the security of the network, and limits your risk.
-Services that have evidence of limiting majority client use are indicated with <em style="text-transform: uppercase;">"execution client diversity"</em> and <em style="text-transform: uppercase;">"consensus client diversity."</em>
+Services that have evidence of limiting majority client use are indicated with <em style={{ textTransform: "uppercase" }}>"execution client diversity"</em> and <em style={{ textTransform: "uppercase" }}>"consensus client diversity."</em>

 Have a suggestion for a staking tool we missed?
 Check out our [product listing policy](/contributing/adding-staking-products/) to see if it would be a good fit, and to submit it for review.